spraakbanken/sparv-pipeline/docs/developers-guide/general-concepts.md

 When describing dependencies to other annotations one can make use of annotation classes which are denoted by angle brackets (e.g. `<token>`, `<token:word>`).
 Annotation classes are used to create abstract instances for common annotations such as tokens, sentences and text units.
 They simplify dependencies between annotation modules and increase the flexibility of the annotation pipeline.
-Many annotation modules need tokenised text as input but they might not care about what tokeniser is being used.
+Many annotation modules need tokenised text as input, but they might not care about what tokeniser is being used.
 So instead of telling a module that it needs tokens produced by another specific module we can tell it to take the class `<token>` as input.
 In the [corpus configuration](user-manual/corpus-configuration.md) we can then set `classes.token` to `segment.token` which tells Sparv that `<token>` refers to output produced by the `segment` module.